-From birth, your child should receive regular eye screenings from a medical professional to identify any eye problems that may lead to visual impairment.
+From birth, your child should receive a pediatric eye exam regularly from a medical professional to identify any eye problems that may lead to visual impairment.

 Infants at high risk for ocular problems, such as those with a family history of retinoblastoma, childhood cataracts and glaucoma, or metabolic and genetic diseases, should have a comprehensive examination by an eye care specialist as soon as possible.

 If you have questions about your child’s vision, talk to your child’s doctor or make an appointment with an eye care specialist.